liqotech/liqo/docs/pages/User/dashboard.md

 ## Metrics Integration
 One of the key feature of LiqoDash is to show the real time status of your cluster (in terms of cpu and memory), as well as the other clusters you are connected to.
 In order to show the **actual** consumption of resources you need to have a metrics server running in your cluster.
-Otherwise, LiqoDash will consider the worst-case scenario, which means that it will consider every resource consuming so much cpu and memory as specified in the _request_ parameter of that resource.
+Otherwise, LiqoDash will consider every resource consuming so much cpu and memory as specified in the _request_ parameter of that resource
+(if specified).

 You can install a metrics server following the official [documentation](https://github.com/kubernetes-sigs/metrics-server#deployment).
 The easiest way to check if `metrics-server` is installed and working properly is to run `kubectl top pod` or `kubectl top node`.